extend-commerce/docs/quick-order/Quick_Order_Setup.md

 - You can further customize your product table using the following tabs:

-* You can further customize your product table using the following tabs:

 ### a. **General Settings**

 - **Description**: Enter a brief description of the table’s purpose.